-Visual Studio SDK Glossary
+Visual Studio SDK glossary

 This glossary provides definitions for terms that are used in the Visual Studio SDK documentation.

-A utility application, driver, or other software added to a primary application.
+add-in A utility application, driver, or other software added to a primary application.
 In the Visual Studio integrated development environment (IDE), an add-in is an Automation-based application that extends the capabilities of the IDE.

-The automation model, known in previous versions of Visual Studio as the extensibility model, is a programming interface that gives you access to the underlying routines that drive the IDE.
+automation model The automation model, known in previous versions of Visual Studio as the extensibility model, is a programming interface that gives you access to the underlying routines that drive the IDE.
 Add-ins, wizards, and macros use objects in the automation model to control or extend the functionality of the IDE.

 Command UI context can be used to: